Table of content

 Position is the seat you occupy relative to the dealer Button, and it decides when you act on every street.
 It’s the single biggest factor in poker that has nothing to do with your cards.

-The Button opens roughly 40% of hands.
-Under the Gun opens closer to 12%.
+The Button opens roughly 40% of hands while Under the Gun opens closer to 12%.
 Same skill level, same game, same stakes.
 The gap is entirely positional.

 Skill level: Beginner.
 This guide assumes no prior poker knowledge.
 If you’re new to the game, start with our poker hand rankings guide before working through position.
 The poker strategy hub organizes every guide by skill level.